-Teamwork: Negotiate responsibilities within the healthcare team and function as an effective team member.
+Teamwork: Negotiate responsibilities within the health care team, and function as an effective team member.

-Health policy, systems, and advocacy
+Health policy, systems, and advocacy Professional standard: Physicians apply the

 Professional standard: Physicians apply their knowledge of the nature and attributes of local, national, and global health systems to their own practices.
 They identify, evaluate, and influence health determinants through local, national, and international policy.